How COVID and shadow docket exploded SCOTUS' scope of religious freedom

 Since the addition of Justice Amy Coney Barrett shifted the Supreme Court’s ideological balance to the right, many court watchers expect its approach to religious freedom to change accordingly.

-Litigation over COVID, however, has proved to be an accelerant, thanks to the court's so-called shadow docket, giving it multiple occasions to decide religious freedom issues on emergency motions and provide little reasoning.
+Litigation over COVID, however, has proved to be an accelerant, thanks to the court's so-called shadow docket here, giving it multiple occasions to decide religious freedom issues on emergency motions and provide little reasoning.

 Those orders have overturned a range of restrictions on religious gatherings in multiple states – particularly in California, which has had the nation’s toughest COVID measures – on the grounds that some secular venues, such as airports, are less restricted.